 Endpoint B. Each message is initially sent to the router queue and then forwarded to the destination queue.
-There is one additional hop compared to a direct communication between endpoints.
-The following snippet configures the built-in static routing protocol to forward messages between the router's interfaces.
+There is one additional hop compared to direct communication between endpoints.
+The following snippet configures the built-in static routing protocol to forward messages between the Router's interfaces.

-When a system is being maintained and developed over an extended period of time, the original decision about the transport technology, which was sound at the time, might become a burden or even an obstacle e.g. usage of MSMQ prohibits hosting on Linux.
+When a system is being maintained and developed over an extended period, the original decision about the transport technology, which was sound at the time, might become a burden or even an obstacle, e.g., using MSMQ prohibits hosting on Linux.

 Instead of a big bang migration from the old transport to the new, the Router allows for gradual migration.
 New endpoints added to the system use the new transport and communicate with the legacy part via a router.
-Over time the legacy endpoints get decommissioned or migrated to the new transport and eventually the router might even become redundant.
-Most systems will, however, retain a legacy part for extended periods of time, if not forever.
+Over time, the legacy endpoints get decommissioned or migrated to the new transport, and eventually, the Router might even become redundant.
+However, most systems will retain a legacy part for extended periods, if not forever.

-The transport used on premises is still up to the task and there is no reason to replace it.
-The Router allows both parts of the system to use transports optimized for their hosting environment while being able to seamlessly communicate with each other.
+The transport used on premises is still up to the task, and there is no reason to replace it.
+The Router allows both parts of the system to use transports optimized for their hosting environment while communicating seamlessly.

-The business logic of a complex system if often split between a frontend web application and a number of backend services.
-That frontend application then needs to store or update some data (e.g. an order) in a database atomically with publishing a message.
+The business logic of a complex system is often split between a front-end web application and several backend services.
+That frontend application then needs to store or update some data (e.g., an order) in a database atomically by publishing a message.

-Atomic update-and-publish is possible with NServiceBus via distributed transactions, the Outbox or connection/transaction sharing available only in SQL Server transport.
+Atomic update-and-publish is possible with NServiceBus via distributed transactions, the Outbox, or connection/transaction sharing available only in SQL Server transport.
 The first option might not be feasible due to infrastructure constraints.
-The second works only in the context of a message handler so does not apply to a web application.
+The second works only in the context of a message handler, so it does not apply to a web application.

-In cases where SQL Server transport is not a good option for the whole system, the Router can be used to connect the frontend and the backend parts of the system.
-The frontend can use the SQL Server transport and take advantage of connection/transaction sharing between update and publish while the backend is free to use whatever the transport best suits the system's needs.
+In cases where SQL Server transport is not a good option for the whole system, the Router can connect the frontend and the backend parts of the system.
+The frontend can use the SQL Server transport and take advantage of connection/transaction sharing between update and publish, while the backend is free to use whatever transport best suits the system's needs.